 The Parks and Recreation Commission consists of five members.
 It was established to provide the comprehensive development of park facilities and a recreational activities program for the well-being of the residents of the City.
 It recommends actions to enhance the park and recreation opportunities in Fridley and provides direction in establishing City goals and policies.
 Meets the first or second Monday of each month at 7:00 p.m. at the Fridley Municipal Center.

 The Housing and Redevelopment Authority (HRA) consists of five members.
 The HRA implements housing rehabilitation programs and redevelopment projects that create new housing opportunities to meet local housing needs.
 It also administers programs that are designed to enlarge the tax base, create jobs, and create vital, attractive businesses in blighted or underdeveloped areas of the City.
 Meets the first Thursday of each month at 7:00 p.m. at the Fridley Municipal Center.

 The City Council seeks residents interested in serving on City commissions as vacancies arise.
 There are two requirements in order to become a member of a commission: (1) You must be eighteen (18) years of age or older; and (2) You must be a resident of the City of Fridley.

-There are currently no openings on any of the City’s commissions.
+There are currently two openings on the City's Planning Commission.
 If you are interested, please fill out a commission application and return it to Roberta in the City Manager’s Office.
-Staff contact you when there is a vacancy on one of the commissions.

 For further information about current openings, the duties and responsibilities, meeting dates and times of the commissions, fill out a Commission Application or contact Roberta in the City Manager’s Office at (763) 572-3500.